shanegoh/Anonymous-I-Voting-Application-using-Linkable-Ring-Signature/README.md

 ### Warning!
+This application is integrated with Auth0 Services and thus required to run the application.
+For more information or assistance, you can reach me at [shanegohwenhan@gmail.com](url)

+### PS
-This application is integrated with Auth0 Services.
-Auth0 provides 22 days of free trial. https://mimis.social is valid till 20th March 2022.
+https://mimis.social is valid till 20th March 2022.